mitesh1612/blog/_posts/2021-12-10-singleton-antipattern.md

 The most obvious pro of jumping through these hoops is to achieve runtime flexibility.
 Also since now `SomeService` only does its own work, we are not violating the Single Responsiblity Principle.

 Now about the glaring **Con**: This is not the Singleton pattern anymore.
-As it is visibile clearly, now someone can create many many instances of the singleton service class and they might not be the same as accessed from the context class.
+As it is visibile clearly, now someone can create many many instances of the `SomeService` class, which was supposed to be a singleton and they might not be the same as accessed from the context class.

 ### Another variant of this pattern using an initializer/factory method